Guide to Visiting Taipei, Taiwan for the First Time

 Don’t Forget to Exchange Your Local Currency for Taiwan Dollars

 Having some Taiwanese dollars on hand is important because the country is primarily cash based.
 Small restaurants do not accept debit/credit cards.
-Taipei’s widely popular street food and hawker stands only take cash so you better have some on hand.
+Taipei’s popular street food and hawker stands are relatively inexpensive, so it’s a good idea to have some money on hand.

-One of the biggest mistakes I made for my first trip to Taipei years ago was I did not exchange any cash at all at the airport.
-I mean, there are ATM machines in the airport right next to currency exchange booths.
+One of the biggest mistakes I made on my first trip to Taipei years ago was not exchanging any cash at the airport.
+I mean, there are ATMs in the airport right next to currency exchange booths.
 And there are many banks all over Taipei to withdraw cash as well.

 Taiwan Currency

 Taiwan has strict regulations on currency exchange.
 Only banks in Taiwan are licensed and authorized to exchange foreign currency.
-Also all banks in Taiwan close on weekends.
-On weekdays banks close around 4pm.
+Also, all banks in Taiwan are closed on weekends.
+On weekdays, banks close around 4pm.

-Best to exchange currency at Taoyun airport.
-There are also ATM machines next to currency exchange kiosks inside the airport…
+Best to exchange currency at Taoyuan airport.
+There are also ATMs next to currency exchange kiosks inside the airport…

 The Story of My Life

-So the bad luck I ran into was I had some Thai Baht I wanted to exchange on hand.
-I was in Taipei during Qingming Festival which fell on a Thursday.
-Qingming is a big deal holiday in Taiwan so the banks were closed for 4 days straight for a long holiday weekend.
+So the bad luck I ran into was that I had some Thai Baht I wanted to exchange on hand.
+I was in Taipei during Qingming Festival, which fell on a Thursday.
+Qingming is a big deal holiday in Taiwan, so the banks were closed for 4 days straight for a long holiday weekend.

 So I was out of luck again with Thai Baht.